Pool Safety Tips

 Allow Us to Help.

 Whether a young loved one has been affected or whether you have been injured in a pool-related accident that you suspect occurred because of the pool owner’s negligence, you may have legal rights.
 The location of the accident likely doesn’t matter – you can probably hold a responsible party accountable whether the accident occurred at the home of an individual or at a hotel or resort.
 However, proving negligence can be a completely different situation.
-As the South Florida premises liability attorneys with offices in Boca Raton, Fort Lauderdale and West Palm Beach at the Leifer Law Firm, we have decades of experience helping victims just like you receive compensation for their injuries and losses and you can depend on us to help you recover damages for your injuries.
+As the South Florida premises liability attorneys with offices in Boca Raton, Fort Lauderdale and West Palm Beach at Leifer & Ramirez, we have decades of experience helping victims just like you receive compensation for their injuries and losses and you can depend on us to help you recover damages for your injuries.
 Reach out today for help.